JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/data/_index.md

 ---
-title: "Data on the server"
+title: "Plugin storage"
-description: "Date files and folders used on the server"
+description: "Data files and folders used on the server"
 weight: 50
 chapter: false
 livechatnotranslation: true
 ---

-The livechat plugin stores some date on the server, in the `/var/www/peertube/storage/plugins/data/peertube-plugin-livechat/` folder.
+The livechat plugin stores some data on the server, in the `/var/www/peertube/storage/plugins/data/peertube-plugin-livechat/` folder.
 This page describes these data.